angelialau/se7en-scheduler/README.md

 This project is a web-based platform for SUTD instructors and coordinators to generate and manage academic schedules.
 It seeks to minimise clunky communication by email by providing a common platform for instructors to enrol courses for the upcoming schedule, allow coordinators to utilise a smart event scheduling algorithm to generate the term's schedule and for both end-users to communicate with each other based on the tasks at hand.
 Furthermore, coordinators will be able to ad-hoc events while all users will be able to view and integrate the respective schedules into their personal calendars (e.g. Google Calendar).

 #### The Algorithm
-The algorithm generates a conflict-minimising schedule using genetic algorithms.
+The algorithm generates a conflict-minimising schedule using genetic algorithm.
 Once the Coordinator click the generate schedule button, the courses details are passed to the algorithm.
-The algorithm then record course data and generate schedules that ensure no conflict between professors, rooms and classes.
-All generated schedules then pass through a checkScore function to calculate the conflicts between different terms (e.g. term 7 and term 5).
-The algorithm will then mutate the params(genes) of the top 10 schedules with minimal scores.
+The algorithm then records course data and generate schedules that ensure no conflict between professors, rooms and classes.
+All generated schedules then pass through a checkScore function to calculate the number of conflicts between different terms (e.g. term 7 and term 5).
+The algorithm will then mutate the parameters (genes: priority, presence of lunch breaks) of the top 10 schedules with minimal scores.
 In the next round, the schedule is generated using the mutated params.
-After 5 rounds, the schedule with the highest score(minimal conflict)will be output to the backend.
+After 5 rounds, the schedule with the minimal conflict will be sent to the backend.

 #### Features implemented
 * Schedule generator using smart scheduling genetic algorithm (supports Capstone, ISTD, EPD, ESD, HASS)
 * GUI implementation to generate schedule
 * Display, delete generated master schedule
+* Allows Coordinators to edit by dragging and dropping
 * Display generated schedule based on pillars
 * Add, display, delete Schedule Information (includes term and year of schedule)
 * Add, display, delete Courses in a particular schedule (includes hard constraints)